Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

-Until now, we have used pip install flask multiple times.
-As the name suggests, the command refers to the installation of Flask just like any Python package.
-If we look a bit deeper into the process of installing Flask via pip, we will see that a number of packages are installed.
-The following is a summary of the package installation process of Flask:
+So far, we have used pip3 install flask multiple times.
+As the name suggests, the command refers to the installation of Flask, just like any Python package.
+If we look a bit deeper into the process of installing Flask via pip3, we will see that a number of packages are installed.
+The following is an outline of the package installation process of Flask:

 Downloading/unpacking flask